TorchDSP/torchsig/README.md

 ```

 ## Generating the Datasets in Docker
 Docker can be used to generate the datasets without modifying your current Python environment.
-Build a Docker container:
+Build and run a Docker container:

 ```
-docker build -t torchsig -f Dockerfile .
+docker build -t torchsig -f Dockerfile . docker run torchsig
 ```

 To create the narrowband dataset with the Docker container: